 Use that time to re-establish the relationship, reminding the prospect about your unique selling proposition, and find out more about how their needs have changed.
 Remember, always offer value.

 If the lead isn’t ready to buy still, don’t be afraid to utilise your strong relationship and ask for referrals.
 For example, if selling a cloud-solution to an IT buyer, you could ask: ‘Do you know anyone who might be investing in a cloud solution in the next 3–6 months?’
 Additionally, incentive and reward these referrals – tickets to a sports event, dinner out, vouchers.

-Warm calling clearly needs some form of engagement beforehand, so you can’t only rely on it as there will be times when there are no warm leads to call.
+Warm calling clearly requires some form of engagement beforehand, so you can’t only rely on it as there will be times when there are no warm leads to call.
 However, warm leads should be continually engaged, particularly if they haven’t been spoken to in a while.
 Warm calling is a great use of time to stimulate more business.
 So once a day, put together a list of warm contacts who haven’t been spoken to in a while, focus on the quality of the call, and get ringing.